 Des Moines water utility pushes customers to conserve as drought worsens

-The Raccoon River is a major source of drinking water.
+The Raccoon River, a major source of drinking water, has chronic, severe runoff pollution.
 (Photo by Perry Beeman/Iowa Capital Dispatch)

 A challenging mixture of drought, heat and near-record demand for water has Des Moines Water Works asking customers to conserve voluntarily.